How to Apply for Deputy Sheriff:

 - Must be willing to work rotating shifts, weekends, and holidays

-- Physical Fitness Assessment: Peace Officer Physical Aptitude Test (POPAT).
-The POPAT consists of five individually administered tests.
-These tests were developed through extensive examination of detailed job analysis, and simulate actual job related tasks for commissioned peace officers (navigating obstacles, moving incapacitated individuals, etc.)
+This test consists of five (5) individually administered tests.
+These tests were developed through extensive examination and detailed job analysis, and simulate actual job-related tasks for corrections officers.
+These tests are all judged as Pass/Fail.

 - 99-YARD OBSTACLE COURSE: Run a 99-yard obstacle course consisting of several sharp turns, a number of curb height obstacles, and a 34-inch high obstacle that must be vaulted.

 - BODY DRAG: Lift and drag 165-pound, lifelike dummy 32 feet.

 - CHAIN-LINK FENCE: Run five yards to a six-foot, chain-link fence, climb over fence, continue running another 25 yards.

 - SOLID FENCE CLIMB: Run five yards to a six-foot solid fence, climb over fence, continue running another 25 yards.

 - 500-YARD RUN: Run 500 yards (equivalent to one lap plus 60 yards of a standard running track).

 Applicants who pass all five physical fitness assessments will move on to the multiple choice test.
 The test has two parts - Vocabulary and Reading Comprehension.

 The vocabulary may appear in one of the following formats:

 - Indispensable means: A.) uncomfortable B.) costly C.) durable D.) essential E.) timely